fg-research/website/blog/product/index.rst

     Forecasting exchange rates is a critical task for traders, investors, and financial institutions.
-    Even though different machine learning models have been studied for this purpose, Long Short-Term Memory (LSTM) networks have become the most widely adopted.
+    Even though different machine learning models have been studied for this purpose, Long Short-Term Memory (LSTM) networks have become the most widely adopted...

     .. grid:: 2
         :margin: 0 3 auto auto